 Live Wednesday, July 10, on ABC

-Mendez will be presented with the Jimmy V Award for Perseverance at The 2019 ESPYS hosted by Tracy Morgan, live Wednesday, July 10 (8 p.m.
+For her dedication to serving others, Ennis will receive the Pat Tillman Award for Service sponsored by Mass Mutual when The 2019 ESPYS Presented by Capital One airs live Wednesday, July 10 (8 p.m.
 EDT), on ABC.

 “After being medically retired from the Marine Corps due to my injuries sustained overseas, I have dedicated my life to serving others in a different way.
 To receive the Pat Tillman Award and to be associated with a true American hero is a tremendous honor,” Ennis said.
 “It has taken a village to get me to this point in my life, and I would not be where I am now without the amazing people surrounding me.
 To me, this is a symbol of community and what it means to pay it forward.”

 As part of her efforts to inspire others, Ennis has walked 1,000 miles across Britain for a Walking With the Wounded charity event and, in 2013, she competed in the Warrior Games where she took home three gold medals in swimming.
 In 2017, she decided she would set out to become the first female above-the-knee amputee to summit all seven of the world's highest peaks and has since climbed Mount Kilimanjaro in Africa, Carstensz in Indonesia, Mount Elbrus in Russia and Aconcagua in Argentina.